 Non-life underwriting risks include the risk of underestimating the frequency and/or severity of the claims in defining pricing and reserves (respectively pricing risk and reserving risk), the risk of losses arising from extreme or exceptional events (catastrophe risk) and the risk of policyholder lapses from P&C insurance contracts.
 In particular:

-- the pricing and the catastrophe risks derive from the possibility that premiums are not sufficient to cover future claims, also in connection with extremely volatile events and contract expenses;
+- pricing and catastrophe risks derive from the possibility that premiums are not sufficient to cover future claims, also in connection with extremely volatile events and contract expenses;

-- the reserving risk relates to the uncertainty of the claims reserves (in a one-year time horizon);
+- reserving risk relates to the uncertainty of the claims reserves (in a one-year time horizon);

-- the lapse risk arises from the uncertainty of the underwriting profits recognised in the premium provisions.
+- lapse risk arises from the uncertainty of the underwriting profits recognised in the premium provisions.

-The SCR for non-life underwriting risk before diversification amounts to € 5,011 million, with an incidence of 14% to the overall SCR before diversification.
-The total is mainly given by reserve and pricing risks, followed by CAT risk.
+The SCR for non-life underwriting risk amounts to € 4,071 million before diversification (equal to 13% of total SCR before diversification).
+This is mainly given by reserve and pricing risks, followed by CAT risk.
 Non-life lapse risk contributes only for a marginal amount to the risk profile.

 Moreover, the Group uses additional indicators for risk concentrations.
 This is specifically the case for catastrophe risks and commercial risks, which are both coordinated at central level as they generally represent a key source of concentration.

-In terms of CAT risk, the Group’s largest exposures are earthquakes in Italy, European windstorms and European floods.
+In terms of CAT risk, the Group’s largest exposures are earthquakes in Italy, European floods and European windstorms.
 Less material catastrophe risks are also taken into account and assessed by means of additional scenario analysis.

 At the same time, there is a constant on-going improvement to consider risk metrics within profitability metrics and to use risk adjusted KPIs in decision making processes.